hunterdyar/IMMGuidebook/content/docs/programming/unity-and-programming/timers.md

 The biggest gotcha is resetting the timer.
 Since many different functions in a MonoBehaviour can change the timer, we want to be very careful about when we set and reset it.

 ### A Timer Float: Refactored
-Some improvements I might choose to implement:
+Some improvements we might choose to implement:
 - Wrapping this "timer = startTime;" logic in a "ResetTimer()" function can make debugging easier.
 - Wrapping the timer in a timerTick function also makes debugging easier, and keeps the Update loop clean, as there is likely other complex logic going on in Update.
 I use the word 'Tick' to refer to functions I expect to be called by Update.
 - Trivially, we can use a bool as a local pause without changing the timers value.